david-chase/kubex-inventory/README.md

 `kubex-inventory.ps1 -instance sandbox | grep "Kubex Automation"`

-## Disclaimer
+## Disclaimers
+The tool doesn't output software versions -- that data doesn't exist in the Kubex schema.

-The software list can detect a couple hundred Kubernetes software packages, but it's not even close to complete.
+The software list can detect a few hundred Kubernetes software packages, but it's not even close to complete.
 If it's not detecting a piece of software you know is in the cluster, add a signature in `software.csv`.

 Enjoy!